trace-spatial/trace-sensing-engine/USAGE.md

 ## Battery-optimized version (recommended)

-Uses adaptive sampling to reduce power consumption by 67%.
+The library includes adaptive sampling that adjusts processing based on motion state.

 ```rust
 use trace_sensing::BatteryOptimizedEngine;